 Along The Trail At Starfish Beach

 One of my favorite parts about this place was the wildlife.
 Obviously, there were starfish since it’s in the name but it wasn’t 5-10 starfish, it was hundreds.
 Fira and I went for a ride on the SUP board one morning and counted over 300.
 Every morning and most nights, you can hear dozens of howler monkeys just grunting away off in the woods.
-It is super eerie, but also really calming and beautiful.
-We also had one of our closest encounters with a sloth there.

 Just Hangin Out